appressoas/ievv_opensource/ievv_opensource/ievv_logging/README.md

 An easy to use interface for logging events to the database models in this app.
 By using this you can easily log and have a useful overview about what is going on in e.g. scheduled scripts.

+## Install

 To use it, add `ievv_opensource.ievv_logging` to `INSTALLED_APPS` and run

     python manage.py migrate

+## Usage

-and for example if you are running a management nightly and want to log the running, do:
+If for example you are running a management nightly and want to log the running, do:

     from ievv_opensource.ievv_logging.utils import IevvLogging